10 Most Underrated Cricketers: Stats and Unheard Stories

 “Not all warriors wear a crown.
-Some fight quietly, bleed silently, and fade into shadows — but their legacy is carved in effort, not applause.”
+Some fight quietly, bleed silently, and fade into shadows — but their legacy is carved in effort, not applause.
+This list of the 10 most underrated cricketers consolidates this statement”

 Cricket is a game of headlines.
 Tendulkar’s centuries, Dhoni’s sixes, Kohli’s chases — these dominate our memories.
 But behind those moments are players who never got a poster, never became a meme, and never trended.
 Yet they delivered, time and again.